pusher-community/real-time-laravel/activity-streams/simple-auth.md

 We're finally in a position to test that our GitHub social login is working.

 <i class="fa fa-rocket fa-2"></i> Navigate to `http://localhost:8000/auth/github` and you should be redirected to GitHub to login.
 Once you allow the application to access your basic information you should be redirected back to `http://localhost:8000/auth/github/callback?code=...&redirect=&state=...`.
-It's a blank page.
-But it means things are working!
+If you get the `GitHub auth successful` text it means things are working!

 We now have access to the GitHub user information via `Session::get('user')` and we'll make use of that shortly.